 Option 2: AnExplorer (Android App on Chromebook)

-Chromebooks with the Android app support (most Chromebooks made after 2017) can install Android apps from the Play Store.
-AnExplorer is fully compatible with Chromebook.
+Chromebooks with Android app support (most Chromebooks made after 2017) can install Android apps from the Play Store.
+AnExplorer is fully compatible with Chromebook and runs as a windowed Android app on ChromeOS.

 | Feature | Built-in Files | AnExplorer |